cfdemons/cs-luma-archer/tutorial.md

 - Select the custom colour range 0 to 1.

+- Reset the view direction to "-Z" using the toolbar if necessary.

 You should now be able to animate the visualisation using the animation controls in the toolbar.
 The velocity profile should start on the left in the LUMA half of the domain, and propagate smoothly to the right into the Code\_Saturne part.

 We will now plot a profile of $U_y$ at $y = 0.5$ as a function of $x$.